Why underwriting is important, how it works and the difference it makes

 How it works

-Underwriting information generally falls into three main areas, personal, lifestyle and medical:
+Underwriting information generally falls into three main areas:

-• Personal – These include information such as your age, marital status and post code.
+• Personal – such as age, marital status and post code.

-• Medical – any diagnosed medical condition from high blood pressure or high cholesterol, through to diabetes and more severe conditions such as cancer.
+• Medical – any diagnosed medical condition ranging from high blood pressure or high cholesterol, through to diabetes or more severe conditions such as cancer.

-Underwriting uses the information gathered to determine the likely life expectancy of an individual.
-Of course no two people are the same, and so underwriting enables an unique rate to be calculated that is specific to you.
+Underwriting uses the information gathered to assess an individual’s likely life expectancy.
+Of course, no two people are the same, so underwriting enables the calculation of a unique, personalised rate that is specific to your client.

 The difference that personalised underwriting makes

-As the examples in the chart demonstrate, all personal, lifestyle and medical information can make a difference when comparing to a GIfL that has not been underwritten.
+As the examples in the chart demonstrate, all personal, lifestyle and medical information can make a difference when comparing to a GIfL that hasn't been underwritten.

 Client aged 65, £100k net fund, single life, no escalation with a 5 year guarantee period, monthly in advance*.